 Would you Adam & Eve it?

-Former Royal Marines Commando, Adam Abouzeid, to run 100 Kilometer London to Brighton Ultra Marathon on May 23rd
+Former Royal Marines Commando, Adam Abouzeid, to run 50 Kilometre Thames Path Ultra Marathon on Saturday 11th September 2021

 Adam Abouzeid joined the Royal Marines in 2006 beginning his journey as a Bootneck at the Royal Marines Reserve City of London unit.